sillywukonf/sillywukonf/README.md

 ![image](https://github.com/user-attachments/assets/0534fffc-a304-494d-a078-27e0a52bb5f2)
 ˚ · .˚ ༘🦋⋆｡˚ 🐾🍹 Sup !! names dani or call me anything LMFAOAOA i dont mind at all ^_^
-im genderfluid + pansexual + asexual 😸 !! || OH btw, can be annoying but thats jsut me😼.. (this is so corny DYING.)
+im genderfluid + pansexual + asexual 😸 !! || OH btw, can be annoying but thats jsut me😼.
 ・┆✦ʚ♡ɞ✦ 🌼🍁⛱️・ interact!! : : doubles, anybody in the same fandoms as me, nice ppl !!, art moots PRETTY PLEASE🙏🏼🙏🏼🙏🏼 Barely draw anymore but eeehhhhhh its the thought that counts !!, age range to 11 - 20+😹😹, ANYBODY INT IDDCCCCC PLEASE
 ୧ ‧₊˚ 🍮 ⋅ ☆˚ ༘ ೀ⋆｡˚do not interact : : mean ppl, sexualizers (ANDDD I MEAN BY THAT like intense sexualizin,, dont do it too much around me), insp/copy😒, racists, homophobics, zoophiles p3dos anything like those dni !!!!!!!!! pee yew
 •|☆✨🌕☆•|hobbies : : exploring, drawing, journaling, collecting all of those funs stuffffffffffffff !!